Literacy and Numeracy

 At St Luke’s School, we aspire to use the very best in reading research to close the gap for students who have struggled to learn to read in previous, more traditional settings.

-Our results are powerful, as we skillfully align practices in using Synthetic Based Phonics, Explicit Teaching and the Heggarty Approach within the school, to offer proven methods of direct, systematic instruction and sync them with strong research-based comprehension and writing programs.
+Our results are powerful, as we skilfully align practices in using Synthetic Based Phonics, Explicit Teaching and the Heggerty Approach within the school, to offer proven methods of direct, systematic instruction and sync them with strong research-based comprehension and writing programs.

 Together, these provide our students with a solid foundation, as well as the essential tools they need to achieve grade-level expectations in reading and writing.
 The School’s mission is to help students identify their strengths as learners, provide scaffolding to create a flourishing educational environment and foster reading goals and objectives that will ensure success in their lives ahead.